 6) The KDB saga

-Kevin’s relationship with his then-girlfriend Caroline ended right there when he found out about her and Courtois.
+Kevin’s relationship with his then-girlfriend Caroline ended when he found out about her and Courtois.
 But the feud between him and Courtois had just begun.

 De Bruyne was so furious with Courtois that he violently attacked him in one of the national team’s training.
 Caroline later defended herself by stating that Kevin was the one who betrayed their relationship first and famously said that Courtois gave him more in one night than Kevin had given in three years.